dalibor1998/dalibor-prastalo-devops-mentorship/week-7/README.md

-Screenshot upload the solution of task 7 !!!
+Upload screenshot the solution of task 7 !!!